Kotlin/dokka/dokka-runners/runner-gradle-plugin/docs/3-Multi-module-projects.md

 Pros:

-* should work fine with any kind of projects (even single-module ones)
+* it should work fine with any kind of projects (even single-module ones)
-* should work fine with Isolated Projects
+* it should work fine with Isolated Projects
 * AGP also provides settings plugin in recent versions

 Cons:

+* settings plugins are not a very popular thing
+* additional learning curve as mostly users use `build.gradle.kts` and not `settings.gradle.kts`

 # 2. Aggregation setup

 Requirements:

-* allow setting up aggregation build in a root project (the most popular workflow)
+* it allows setting up aggregation build in a root project (the most popular workflow)
-* allow setting up aggregation build in some project (useful when dokka is just a part of the setup for docs)
+* it allows setting up aggregation build in some project (useful when dokka is just a part of the setup for docs)
 * should work with Gradle restrictions

+## 2.1 Using only DGP for projects

-## 2.1 explicit gradle constructs
+### 2.1.1 explicit gradle constructs

 ```kotlin
 // root/aggregate build.gradle.kts